How come that most people who set themselves a new year’s resolution at the beginning of the year, fail to achieve their goals?

 However, in goal setting, it’s not enough just to have a thought about your goal or just to write down somewhere what you want to achieve in your life.

-It’s also important to create a strategic plan on how you gonna reach that goal within that year.
+It’s important to create a strategic plan in which you lay down how you are planning to achieve your goal within that year.

 So in the case of a New Year’s resolutions, you have a start date (Jan.1.) and an end date (Dec.31) and the goal.